 Is cauliflower good for you?

-There are a number of benefits to eating this delicious rice substitute that is low in calories and carbs, making it a perfect whole food alternative to traditional rice.
+There are a number of health benefits to eating cauliflower.
+It's low in calories and carbs, making it a perfect whole food alternative to traditional rice.

-The fiber in this vegetable is a pre-biotic, meaning it helps to feed healthy bacteria in your gut, promoting digestive health and reducing inflammation.
+The fiber in cauliflower is a pre-biotic, meaning it helps to feed healthy bacteria in your gut, promoting digestive health and reducing inflammation.

 Is cauliflower keto friendly?